 CAU's Partnership With Sonic Tools

-Sonic Tools will provide students in CAU’s Aviation Maintenance Technology program with professional, precision-crafted hand tools to perfect their skills while in school.
-Additionally, each graduate of the AMT program will receive a personalized 263-piece Sonic Tools toolkit upon graduation, valued at $6,000 per toolkit.
+Through the partnership, each graduate of the Aviation Maintenance Technology program will receive a personalized 263-piece Sonic Tools toolkit upon graduation, valued at $6,000 per toolkit.

 “At CAU, we feel it’s important to equip our students with the knowledge and tools needed for successful careers.
 For our aircraft maintenance tech students, that means having the tools to perform the job as soon as they’re ready for gainful employment,” said Matthew Johnston, President of CAU.